The new feature helps real estate owners comply with New York City’s Local Law 97 and avoid financial penalties

 Measurabl now offers the only automated tool on the market to:

-- Detect buildings’ compliance requirements based on their locations and core characteristics
+- Detect buildings’ compliance requirements based on their locations and attributes

-- Help customers visualize their assets’ likelihood of meeting or exceeding imposed carbon thresholds
+- Determine each property’s likelihood of exceeding imposed carbon thresholds

-- Reveal financial risks associated with exceeding thresholds and help customers understand their risk potential, even when mitigation strategies are deployed
+- Reveal potential financial risks, even when mitigation strategies are deployed

 Though nearly three dozen local ordinances are being developed and enacted in various U.S. cities, Measurabl has chosen to focus initially on New York City’s Local Law 97.